Lieutenant Colonel Herbert Hugo St. Ledger Stanley-Adams, DSC, MBE (1884 – 1965)

 On 25 November 1911, Adams made an historic achievement in Waterbird by successfully taking off and alighting at Windermere.
 This was the first successful flight by a hydro-aeroplane outside France and America.
 There had been a period of bad weather, and Wakefield was not present.
 Adams therefore sent a telegram to Wakefield.

-When The Lakes Flying Company was formed on 20 December 1911, Adams entered into a Partnership Deed by which he was given a share of profits, free accommodation and appointed as Manager.
+When The Lakes Flying Company was formed on 20 December 1911, Adams entered into a Partnership Deed by which he was given a share of profits, free accommodation at Hill of Oaks bungalow and appointed as Manager with a salary of £208 per year.
 Wakefield described him as ‘the best partner for the job that any man ever had’.

 By the end of November 1912, Adams had accomplished about 250 flights in Waterhen, Waterbird’s successor, and carried over 100 passengers.
 He flew as far away as Hornsea in Yorkshire, Waterhen having been transported by traction engine.